How to clean an AC condenser and other tips for regular central air conditioner maintenance

 You should refer any serious central air conditioner problems such as a defective condenser or a malfunctioning refrigeration system to a trained air-conditioner technician.
 However, simply keeping the components clean helps prevent most common problems.

+Replace or clean filters.
 Most systems have a replaceable or reusable filter in the furnace or air-handler cabinet (usually located inside or very near the air-inlet side).
 Some systems also employ air filters in the return-air registers inside the house.
 Replace disposable filters twice a year, or clean a reusable filter according to the manufacturer’s directions.

+Clean the condenser unit.
 It is also important to keep the outdoor condenser unit clean and free of debris.
 Before doing this, you must shut off all power to the unit, both at the main panel and at the disconnect box located near the condenser.

 Remove or trim any weeds or bushes around the condenser that might restrict airflow through the unit.
 Then use a screwdriver or nut driver to remove the access panels and the top of the unit.
 Because the fan unit is often attached to the top, you need to be careful not to stress the electrical wires connected to it.